surveysolutions/docs/content/headquarters/config/docker/index.md

 #### Volumes

-Survey Solutions has 3 usages of file system that should be persisted: interview binary data (images), asp.net core data protection keys and logs.
+Survey Solutions has two usages of file system that should be persisted: interview binary data (images) and logs.

 Docker provide quite a lot of options on how to [handle persitent data](https://docs.docker.com/storage).
 To preserve Survey Solutions data You must map local folder into container or use [Docker Volumes](https://docs.docker.com/storage/volumes).

-When hosting in Docker, aspnet core applications should manage a volume for Data Protection keys: <https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-3.1#persisting-keys-when-hosting-in-a-docker-containe>.

-Use following volume map to handle: `dataprotection:/root/.aspnet/DataProtection-Keys`, where `dataprotection` is a volume name.

 All images uploaded to HQ during interviews are stored in `/app/AppData` folder.